 My Schwinn IC4 Spin Bike Review

-Of course I wanted a Peloton bike, but I quickly realized that it was just not a feasible option budget-wise with all the uncertainties at the time.
+Of course I wanted a Peloton bike, but I quickly realized that it was just not a feasible option budget-wise.
 So with that brand scratched off my list, I simply typed into Google “best at-home spin bikes”.
 What returned was a gigantic list of bikes, by a variety of brands including Sunny, Bowflex, Keiser and Schwinn.

 All the names, all the different models… truly overwhelming.
 So I turned to Facebook and was directed to a few different groups including this group for Schwinn and Bowflex riders.
 With over 9K members, there are plethora of threads to comb through, all with a wealth of knowledge.
 Like me, there were tons of other loyal spin riders looking for at-home bike options.
 And so began my serious search for an in-home spin bike.

 As I mentioned above, there are a handful of household names that make in-home spin bikes, including well-known workout equipment brands like Bowflex, and lesser-known names like Sunny.